vlayer-xyz/vlayer/book/src/web-proof/redaction.md

 * Assumes the prefix (“example.com/user?name=”) is correct.
 * Treats everything after that prefix as untrusted.
 * Ensures that sensitive suffix data (e.g. user IDs) remains hidden, while protecting contract logic from tampering.

+Details on how to prepare a WebProof with redacted URL can be found [here](../javascript/web-proofs.md#url-redaction).

 ### Header Redaction